-If you do not know basic information like this, then we strongly recommend that you go back and listen to our Introduction to IELTS speaking lesson, where we will take you step by step through the most important details.
-It is important that you know what to expect on exam day so that you can prepare properly.
+If you do not know basic information like this, then we strongly recommend that you go back and read or listen to our Introduction to IELTS speaking episode, where we will take you step by step through the most important details.
+It is important that you know what to expect on exam day so that you can prepare properly.]

 - How long do you have to prepare before you start to speak?
 1 minute.

 - Can you make notes?
 Yes, and we encourage this.
 Having short notes to help you during the two minutes can be a real help if you “run dry”.